WASasquatch/humhub-modules-random-space/README.md

 ### Features:

 - No admin configuration
+- Random Public to Guests Spaces on Dashboard for Guests
-- Random space on top of dashboard sidebar widgets
+- Random Public to Members Spaces on Dashboard for Members

 ### Languages